Liftric/kirby-cloudfront-invalidations/README.md

 ## Kudos

-- [Neil Daniels](https://github.com/neildaniels) of [The Streamable](https://thestreamable.com) for creating the [kirby-clear-cloudflare-cache plugin](https://github.com/thestreamable/kirby-clear-cloudflare-cache).
+- [Neil Daniels](https://github.com/neildaniels) of [The Streamable](https://thestreamable.com) for creating the [kirby-clear-cloudflare-cache plugin](https://github.com/thestreamable/kirby-clear-cloudflare-cache) which basically served as a blueprint for this plugin.